Padres vs. Angels Player Props Betting Odds

 Soto Stats

-- Soto has recorded at least one hit in four games in a row.
-During his last five outings he is batting .368 with a double, a home run, three walks and five RBI.
+- Soto has recorded at least one hit in five games in a row.
+During his last five outings he is batting .421 with a double, a home run, four walks and five RBI.

 Soto Recent Games